Perverse sheaves of categories and some applications: Perverse schobers and perverse sheaves of categories

 Here composition of functors is intepreted as tensor product of bimodules and the cones are taken in categories of $\mathscr{B}$-$\mathscr{B}$ and $\mathscr{A}$-$\mathscr{A}$ bimodules where appropriate.
-The quasi functor $F$ is called spherical if $T$ induces an autoequivalence of $\HH^0\mathscr{B}$ and the composition
+The quasifunctor $F$ is called \emph{spherical} if $T$ induces an autoequivalence of $\HH^0\mathscr{B}$ and the composition

-induces a quasi isomorphism of dg bimodules between $R$ and $CL[1]$.
-Under these conditions, $T,T'$ and $C,C'$ form mutually quasi inverse pairs.

-The condition that $T$ be an autoequivalence is analogous to the condition that $\mathit{id}_\phi - \mathrm{can} \cdot \mathrm{var}$ be invertible.
+induces a quasiisomorphism of dg bimodules between $R$ and $CL[1]$.
+Under these conditions, $T,T'$ and $C,C'$ form mutually quasiinverse pairs. \end{defn} The condition that $T$ is an autoequivalence is analogous to the condition that $\mathrm{id}_\phi + \mathrm{can} \cdot \mathrm{var}$ be invertible.
 In the case of perverse sheaves, there is only one map between $\psi$ and $\phi$, whereas for a spherical functor, we require that there be two functors $R$ and $L$ from $\mathscr{C}$ to $\mathscr{A}$.
 The condition that $R \cong CL[1]$ should be read as saying that these two maps, while not identical, are at least compatible.

-\begin{defn} A $K$-coordinatized perverse schober on $(D,\Sigma)$ is a choice of a skeleton $K$ as above, along with the data of a category $\mathscr{C}$ and an ordered collection of categories $\mathscr{A}_1,\dots, \mathscr{A}_k$ each corresponding to each point $p_i \in \Sigma$ and spherical functors $F_i : \mathscr{A}_i \rightarrow \mathscr{C}$.
+\begin{defn} A \emph{$K$-coordinatized perverse schober} on $(D,\Sigma)$ is a choice of a skeleton $K$ as above, along with the data of a category $\mathscr{C}$, an ordered collection of categories $\mathscr{A}_1,\dots, \mathscr{A}_k$ corresponding to each point $p_i \in \Sigma$ and spherical functors $F_i : \mathscr{A}_i \rightarrow \mathscr{C}$.
 We will call this data $\mathscr{S}_K(\mathscr{A}_i,F_i)$.
-We will call the category $\mathscr{C}$ the fiber category of $\mathscr{S}_K(\mathscr{A}_i,F_i)$. \end{defn} This data will give rise to what is essentially a constructible sheaf of categories on $K$ if we can determine an appropriate category as a fiber over the point $s$.
-This will be described in the next section. \begin{remark} If we assume that $\mathscr{C}$ has the property that the Serre functor of $\HH^0\mathscr{C}$ denoted $\mathsf{S}_{[\mathscr{C}]}$ is equal to the shift functor $ [k]$ for some integer $k$ and that $C$ induces the Serre functor on $\HH^0\mathscr{A}$ up to shift, then $R$ and $L$ are quasi equivalent up to shift.
-This occurs if $F$ admits a weak right Calabi-Yau structure \cite{kps}.
-An alternate definition of perverse schober assuming that $F$ admit a weak right Calabi-Yau structure may in fact be more appropriate.
+We will call the category $\mathscr{C}$ the \emph{fiber category} of $\mathscr{S}_K(\mathscr{A}_i,F_i)$. \end{defn} This data will give rise to what is essentially a constructible sheaf of categories on $K$ if we can determine an appropriate category as a fiber over the point $s$.
+This will be described in the next section. \begin{remark} If we assume that $\mathscr{C}$ has the property that the Serre functor of $\HH^0\mathscr{C}$ denoted $\mathsf{S}_{[\mathscr{C}]}$ is equal to the shift functor $ [m]$ for some integer $m$ and that $C$ induces the Serre functor on $\HH^0\mathscr{A}$ up to shift, then $R$ and $L$ are quasiequivalent up to shift.
+This occurs if $F$ admits a weak right Calabi--Yau structure \cite{kps}.
+An alternate definition of perverse schobers assuming that $F$ admits a weak right Calabi--Yau structure may also be interesting.
 We will see similar structures in Section \ref{sect:sod1}. \end{remark}